cloudmesh/cloudmesh-redshift/README.md

-# Develop  REST front end to the major cloud Database -- AWS RedShift
+# Cloudmesh CLI and REST access to Databases

 :o: this read me is incomplete